-Why a Vila do Bispo property?
+Why invest in a property in Vila do Bispo, Portugal?

 Are you interested in investing in a Vila do Bispo property?
 It is the ideal location for those seeking a second home in a place where they can truly ‘get away from it all’ and enjoy unspoilt natural beauty.
 The Municipality of Vila do Bispo stretches from the little town of Burgau to Cabo Sao Vicente, occupying the south-western tip of Portugal and of the entire mainland Europe.
 To the north it is bordered by the district of Aljezur, with the municipality of Lagos to the east.
 It is the only municipality featuring both a southern and a western coastline.

 Vila do Bispo is the centre of the municipality which includes towns such as Sagres, Budens and Raposeira.
 It is a pretty little town featuring mainly older, typical Algarvean houses.